ElBureeto/NickHenryProjects/README.md

 [GitHub Repo for SE Project](https://github.com/mmhxv3/4320Group18)

 # Databases Final Project
-Unlike the other two projects, I am not able to link to a website, however the folder labeled Group30_Source holds examples of my work in SQL
+Unlike the other two projects, I am not able to link to a website.
+However, the folder labeled Group30_Source holds examples of my work in SQL